Socotra: Modern

 In 1834, the East India Company stationed a garrison on Socotra, in the expectation that the Mahra sultan of Qishn and Socotra would accept an offer to sell the island.
 The lack of good anchorages proved to be as much a problem for the British as the Portuguese.
 The sultan refused to sell, and the British left in 1835.
 After the capture of Aden by the British in 1839, they lost interest in acquiring Socotra.
 In 1886, the British government decided to conclude a protectorate treaty with the sultan in which he promised this time to "refrain from entering into any correspondence, agreement, or treaty with any foreign nation or power, except with the knowledge and sanction of the British Government".
 In October 1967, in the wake of the departure of the British from Aden and southern Arabia, the Mahra Sultanate was abolished.

-On 30 November of the same year, Socotra became part of South Yemen.
-Between 1976 and 1979, the island served as a base for the Soviet Navy.
-Although the South Yemeni government and president, Ali Nasir Muhammad, had denied their existence.
+On 30 November 1967, Socotra became part of South Yemen.
+Between 1976 and 1979, the island served as a base for the Soviet Navy, although the South Yemeni government and president, Ali Nasir Muhammad, denied their existence.
 Slavery in the island was abolished under the rule of the Yemeni Socialist Party.

 Since Yemeni unification in 1990, Socotra has been a part of the Republic of Yemen, affiliated first to Aden Governorate.
-Then in 2004, it was moved to be a part of the Hadhramaut Governorate.
-Later in 2013, it became a governorate of its own.
+In 2004, it was moved to be a part of the Hadhramaut Governorate.
+Later, in 2013, it became a governorate of its own.

-Socotra was impacted by the 2004 Indian Ocean earthquake and tsunami which damaged 40 fishing boats, even though the island was 4600 km away from the tsunami epicentre off the west coast of Aceh, Indonesia.
+Socotra was impacted by the 2004 Indian Ocean earthquake and tsunami, which damaged 40 fishing boats, even though the island was 4600 km away from the tsunami epicentre off the west coast of Aceh, Indonesia.
 In 2015, the cyclones Chapala and Megh struck the island, causing severe damage to its infrastructure.

-Beginning in 2015, the UAE began increasing its presence on Socotra, first with humanitarian aid in the wake of tropical cyclones Chapala and Megh, and eventually establishing a military presence on the island.
+Beginning in 2015, the UAE began increasing its presence on Socotra, first with humanitarian aid in the wake of tropical cyclones Chapala and Megh, and it eventually establishing a military presence on the island.
 On 30 April 2018, the UAE, as part of the ongoing Saudi Arabian–led intervention in Yemen, landed troops on the island and took control of Socotra Airport and seaport.
 On 14 May 2018, Saudi troops were also deployed on the island, and a deal was brokered between the UAE and Yemen for a joint military training exercise and the return of administrative control of the airport and seaport to Yemen.
 In June 2020, the UAE-backed Southern Transitional Council (STC) seized control of the island in a coup, ousting the local authorities and establishing its own government.
-Although in 2023, the Presidential Leadership Council, Yemen's internationally-recognized government, integrated the STC into the government and recognized the STC's rule of the archipelago.
-Under its rule, peaceful protests against the coup and the UAE's interference in Socotra were violently dispersed, and journalists who criticized the coup were arrested and beaten.
+However, in 2023, the Presidential Leadership Council, Yemen's internationally recognized government, integrated the STC into the government and recognized the STC's rule of the archipelago.
+Under its rule, peaceful protests against the coup and the UAE's interference in Socotra were violently dispersed, and journalists that criticized the coup were arrested and beaten.